folbricht/routedns/doc/configuration.md

 - `protocol` - The DNS protocol used to send queries, can be `udp`, `tcp`, `dot`, `doh`, `doq`.
 - `bootstrap-address` - Use this IP address if the name in `address` can't be resolved.
 Using the IP in `address` directly may not work when TLS/certificates are used by the server.
 - `local-address` - IP of the local interface to use for outgoing connections.
 The address is automatically chosen if this option is left blank.
+- `edns0-udp-size` - If set, modifies the EDNS0 UDP size option in all queries sent upstream.
+Only meaningful when using UDP or DTLS resolvers.
+Upstream resolvers may not respect this value and apply their own limits.

 Secure resolvers such as DoT, DoH, or DoQ offer additional options to configure the TLS connections.